 Do you accept GRE scores instead of GMAT scores?

-What are the minimum acceptable GPA and GMAT scores?
+What is the minimum acceptable GMAT score?

 If I take the GMAT more than once, are my scores averaged?